zapek/Xeres-Android/README.md

 as they see fit, for one particular user or a particular group of users without anyone ever knowing).
 This is a serious drawback which means the primary method of distribution will be a plain APK with an auto update feature.
 I might still try to do a special version for the Play Store and other less brain dead stores will be considered, too.

+**Q: What will happen when Google fully closes the Android platform?** (see link above)

+**A:** I'm not sure.
+They're certainly going to use this as a way to shut down apps they don't seem fit.
+A peer-to-peer app able to provide privacy is going to be targeted at some point.
+For now, I'll still work (slowly) on the Android version but if things go out of control, priorities will shift into a web app.